Vijayawada: Public transport

 The primary modes of intra-city public transport are city buses and auto rickshaws.
 Apart from these, other means of transport are motorcycles, cycle rickshaws, and bicycles.
 The Pandit Nehru Bus Station and the Vijayawada Junction railway station are the major transport infrastructure for road and rail transport.
 The Pandit Nehru bus station is the administrative headquarters of APSRTC, which is ranked as the fourth largest and busiest bus terminals in the country.
 The City Division of APSRTC operates close to 450 buses for an average of 300,000 daily commuting passengers.
 Autonagar bus terminus and city bus port is used for city bus services.
 The city buses ply in major routes of Besant Road, Eluru Road, MG Road and to the city outskirts of Ibrahimpatnam, Kondapalli, Mangalagiri, Kankipadu, Uyyuru, Gannavaram, Nidamanuru and Nunna.
-In 2016, APSRTS has discontinued city services on the BRTS corridor due to poor response from the commuters.
+In 2016, APSRTC has discontinued city services on the BRTS corridor due to poor response from the commuters.
 It was built at a reported cost of ₹150 crore, exclusively to be used by city buses has been.